Stargazing in Pembrokeshire

 In February some of the highlights of that night’s sky included watching Venus and Mars on the western horizon at sunset and Jupiter shining in the eastern sky.
-We moved through the Big Dipper, Orion, and even got to spot the black hole.
+You can also spot the Big Dipper and Orion.

-While the naked eye can see lots of large stars and planets we can see more if we use binoculars, telescopes or SLR cameras.
-Allan zoomed in on planets, nebulas, and black holes to unfold the incredible story of the universe around us and give us an astronomer’s view of the sky.
+While the naked eye can see lots of large stars and planets, if you use binoculars, telescopes or SLR cameras you can see the planets, nebulas, and black holes in much more detail.

-If you missed this Dark Sky event don’t worry, you can still access the Dark Sky Discovery website for star gazing tips, downloads and videos to help you get to grips with the night sky in spring, summer, autumn and winter.
+If you’re new to stargazing you can access the Dark Sky Discovery website for stargazing tips, downloads and videos to help you get to grips with the night sky in spring, summer, autumn and winter.